What is Real Ale?

 To be sure of real ale, opt for beer served from the traditional hand-pull or direct from the cask rather than from a keg line.
 You can also enjoy real ale served in bottles, as long as they are ‘bottle conditioned’.
 Some will have the Real Ale in a Bottle (RAIB) logo, above.

 The article below was first published in 2009 on our legacy website.

 If you would like to suggest updates, please comment at the bottom.

-On CAMRA’s national website you might like the page on the same topic or Real Ale Styles.
+On CAMRA’s national website you might like Real Ale Styles.

 The brewing of beer is an art thousands of years old.
 The word “ale” came to England with the Saxons, although the stuff they produced would not be recognised as beer today.